toddfoster/sharedprayers/README.md

 - Add json db of BCP page number for Pss, Eucharistic Ps selections
 - Test suite for lesson shortcode
 - About
-    - Inspiration & Intended uses
+    - x Inspiration & Intended uses
-	- Opinionated options, readings
+	- x Opinionated options, readings
     - About me
 	- About QR codes
 	- About shortcodes